 Funding is available to K-12 educators but schools are encouraged to collaborate with community partners.
 Grants are intended to inspire youth to participate in academic projects that lead to stewardship within the Great Lakes watershed and serve as a catalyst for place-based service learning in schools and communities in the Upper Peninsula.
 The grants are also intended to encourage teachers to implement what they learn through professional development.
 Funding may be used to support substitute teacher release time, transportation, professional learning activities, supplies and materials, community events/presentations, partner time, and mileage.
-Individual grant awards will range between $250 and $2,500.
-All awarded grant funds must be spent and final reports submitted to SWP by June 30, 2017.
+Individual grant awards will range between $500 and $1,000.
+Projects will be funded through June 30, 2018.

 Questions?
 Contact: Abbie Debiak

 (906)228-6095 ext.
 11